kgryte/travis-ci-sync/README.md

 ## Notes

 *	If the module encounters an application-level `error` while __initially__ querying an endpoint (e.g., no network connection, malformed request, etc), that `error` is returned immediately to the provided `callback`.
+*   If possible, avoid repeatedly triggering a [sync][travis-sync] in close succession, as each [sync][travis-sync] may entail multiple Github API requests, thus affecting a user's Github [rate limit][github-user-rate-limit].

 ---